tylerburdsall/combigen/README.md

 $ sudo make install
 ```

+Alternatively, you can also check out the [Releases](https://github.com/iamtheburd/combigen/releases) tab and directly download the `combigen` binary from there.

 ###Windows

 1. Download Visual Studio and install first

 2. Clone the repository to some directory